 For young children, one of the most effective ways to address this problem is through the use of facemask therapy in Phoenix, Arizona.
 The mask is typically used to pull the upper jaw forward and then down to correct the underbite.
 The facemask may be used in conjunction with a palatal expander.
 Usually, the mask is worn anywhere from 8 to 12 hours in the evening, or even overnight; our dentist, Dr. Rusty Jones will discuss with you when would be the best time for your child to wear the mask.
 Although every case is different, treatment time usually lasts between six to nine months.
 If this type of treatment is used at the appropriate time, your child may be able to avoid corrective surgery later in life.

-If you child has an underbite, we will be happy to see them at our offices in West Valley or South Phoenix.
+If you child has an underbite, we will be happy to see them at our offices in West Valley, South Phoenix or Surprise.
 Call us today and a member of our team will schedule your child for an appointment.